 More sketching, this time with live (well, pretend-live) data.
-BERG were great at sketching in many media; I used Processing as a tool here to quickly explore simple, throwaway ideas around data-driven graphics.
+BERG were great at sketching in many media; I used Processing and PureData as tools to quickly explore simple, throwaway ideas around data-driven graphics and text.

-Using qualitative government data from Ofsted, such as pupils’ enjoyment, attendance, behaviour and quality of teaching, meant that we could design new, original league tables based on kids’ happiness, as well as academic achievement.
+Using qualitative government data from Ofsted, such as pupils’ enjoyment, attendance, behaviour and quality of teaching, meant that we could design new types of league tables – based on kids’ happiness, not just academic achievement.

-Initial sketching on paper, working out how to make reading the page feel like a conversation between two parents standing at the school gate…
+Here’s some initial sketching on paper, where we’re working out how to make the page feel like two parents chatting at the school gate…

 …and this is how the first version ended up.

 I got to work on nearly every aspect of the launch site: material exploration; product invention; information architecture; user interface; icons; typography and so on.

 All the school pages floated on top of a live map, where each school was clickable, and talked about itself in comparison to the schools nearby.
 Custom maps = many hours of deep, headphones-on pixel pushing.

 There was a lot of icon work to do, too.
 Again, many afternoons of drawing and pixel-pushing, and listening to krautrock.